cristianrasch/title_grabber_rs/README.md

 ### TODO

-1. Add tests
-2. Replace simplelog with log4rs in order to log in local time
+1. Replace simplelog with log4rs in order to log in local time